 If you ever wanted to learn a new language, I recommend that you test the waters on your own before working with a teacher.
-Learning on your own has many benefits: you can set your own goals and track your progress of how you are doing; work on a schedule that fits you best; and it force you to be more proactive and take greater initiative for your own learning.
+Learning on your own has many benefits: you can set your own goals and track your progress of how you are doing; work on a schedule that fits you best, and it forces you to be more proactive and take greater initiative for your own learning.

 In my How to Make Friends Abroad post, I already mentioned that language exchange is a great way to learn from locals.
 Since you are also teaching someone your native tongue in exchange to practice theirs, it’s a win-win situation and you both learn something for free!
 For many years, I have used Conversation Exchange to help me find a language partner when I am in a new city.
 They have a ‘country’ option where you can scout for someone who is located where you currently reside in.
 However, if you prefer an online conversation, they can also do that too!

-Step 3: Practice makes Perfect!
+Step 3: Practice Fluency

-* This post contain affiliate links, which means that if you decide to enrol in the program, I’ll receive a small commission that goes toward supporting the website.
+* This post contains affiliate links, which means that if you decide to enrol in the program, I’ll receive a small commission that goes toward supporting the website.
 However, all opinions are my own, and I thank you for your support.